-The Company's Fitness and Probity Policy, which is reviewed and approved by the Board at least annually, governs the Company's fitness and probity procedures.
-These procedures ensure that all relevant individuals meet and continue to meet the Standards and fulfil any training obligations.
+The Company's Fitness and Probity Policy, which is reviewed and approved by the Board at least annually, is underpinned by the Company's fitness and probity procedures and processes.
+These procedures and processes ensure that all relevant individuals meet and continue to meet the Fitness and Probity Standards and fulfil any training obligations.